spine/spine-rails/README.md

 For more information on how to integrate Spine with Rails, please see the [Rails guide](http://spinejs.com/docs/rails).

-Also if you want to have some usefull helpers to bridge the gap beetween Spine and Rails, then [spine-extensions](https://github.com/dnagir/spine-extensions) is for you.
+Also if you want to have some useful helpers to bridge the gap between Spine and Rails, then [spine-extensions](https://github.com/dnagir/spine-extensions) is for you.

 ## Attributions